Lillard scores 39 as Blazers rout Timberwolves 135-117

 Edwards dunked to get Minnesota to 116-100 with just over six minutes left.

+“Losses when they stack up, it hurts,” Minnesota coach Ryan Saunders said.
+“We’re all competitors here.
+You’ve got to fight the natural instinct to let go of the rope when things get tough.
+You grab onto somebody next to you when things get tough.”

-Timberwolves coach Ryan Saunders said help might be on the way soon because Towns has been making progress.
+Saunders said help might be on the way soon because Towns has been making progress.
 “Once we get back to Minnesota, we’ll evaluate more, and get him around the team and see where he is at that point,” Saunders said.

+Until their big man does return, Malik Beasley said the Timberwolves need to weather this slump.

+“We’ve got to help each other.
+We’ve got to trust each other.
+That’s the main thing.
+We’ve got to have each other’s back.
+I don’t think we’re doing that right now.
+We’ve got to come together,” he said.

 TIP-INS